top of page

 2. Arachidonic acid is a polyunsaturated omega-6 fatty acid in many foods.
 High levels of Arachidonic acid promote inflammation in the body.
 Essential acids can easily be obtained from proper sources while lowering inflammation versus raising it.

 3. The consumption of a diet high in incorrect proteins is directly linked to higher mortality rates in humans and increases the risk of heart disease and cancers.
-There is misleading information on the amount of protein a human needs, and it's rightful place and from which sources and combinations.
+There is misleading information on the amount of protein a human needs, and it's rightful place in our diet and from which sources and combinations.

 6. Delayed Muscle Soreness, stiff tendons, and ligaments can be improved with diet.
-Blood viscosity, oxidation, and free radicals can all contribute to symptoms and can all be improved with dietary changes.
+Blood viscosity, oxidation, and free radicals can all contribute to symptoms and can be improved with dietary changes.

 If you are suffering from chronic pain or unusual non-acute pain symptoms, diet, and lifestyle interventions may be your ticket to restored Health.

 Over-reliance on prescription meds can wreak havoc on your long-term Health!
+Just search for the side effects of your prescription meds.

 Lipitor, for example, is a commonly prescribed cholesterol medicine.
 Lipitor's common side effects include hemorrhagic stroke, arthralgia, diarrhea, and nasopharyngitis.
 Other side effects include urinary tract infection, insomnia, limb pain, muscle spasm, musculoskeletal pain, myalgia, and nausea.
 And the list goes on with 30 more symptoms.